 Holy Names University provides students the opportunity to earn a Masters in Music in Music Education with Kodály Emphasis.
 Designed for music teachers, choral conductors, church musicians, and performers who seek an advanced degree emphasizing the Kodály approach to music education, this program is taught by world-class faculty from the United States, Hungary and around the world.
 This program can be completed over the course of 1 – 3 years and provides students with a wealth of resources that are unique and invaluable to the learning experience.
 Just a few reasons why you want to study at Holy Names University:

 - The Eleanor G. Locke Music Resource Center houses a folk song collection that has been declared an archive by the Library of Congress.
 This special collection, representing major and minor regional and ethnic groups in the United States, is uniquely organized according to pedagogical content and has proved invaluable to teachers who come to select songs for teaching musical skills through singing.
 Over 500 songs are now online and feature scores, recordings and game instructions.

 - The curriculum features core courses in pedagogy, solfège and musicianship, choral conducting, folk music, children’s vocal pedagogy, and choral singing.

 - Supervised student teaching placements are provided in surrounding Piedmont and Oakland public schools.

 - The Kodály Endowment fund enables the Kodály Center for Music Education to award fellowships to qualified students.
 Download the Kodály Fellowship Application

 - Students can complete the program in 1 year or part time.
 See the1-3 year schedule here and lecture times for 2017-2018.

-For additional information on the Masters Program and/or the annual Summer Institute, contact Maree Hennessy, Director of the Kodály Center at Holy Names:
+For additional information on the Masters Program and/or the annual OAKE endorsed Summer Program, contact Maree Hennessy, Director of the Kodály Center at Holy Names: